Open Source Summit Korea

 Haksung Jang Open Source Program Manager, SK Telecom

-Hrttik Roy is a Platform Advocate at Loft Labs and a CNCF Ambassador, with expertise in cloud native technologies and open source communities.
+Hrittik is a TPME at Loft Labs and a CNCF Ambassador, with expertise in cloud native technologies and open source communities.
 He has contributed extensively to developer advocacy, technical writing, and community engagement.
-Hrittik has been a featured speaker at events such as Kubernetes Community Days, Open Source Summits, and more, and has served as a Program Committee member for several KubeCons and CloudNativeCons.
+Hrittik has been a featured speaker at events such as KubeCons, Kubernetes Community Days, Open Source Summits, and more, and has served as a Program Committee member for several KubeCons and CloudNativeCons.

 Matthew Crawford has been working at Arm since 2017 mainly focussing on the Third Party Intellectual Property strategy and process management.
 His professional accomplishments include working to make Arm OpenChain conformant in 2019; involvement in the Google Summer of Code as a mentor and working with the SPDX community.
 He joined the OpenChain board in 2022 and has a strong passion for open source hardware and software governance, trust and security.
 Since 2022 Matthew has worked in AI compliance and leads Arm’s AI Office

-Natali Vlatko (she/her) is an Open Source Architect at Cisco, specializing in open software, policy, compliance, and governance, and is a SIG Docs Co-Chair for Kubernetes.
+Natali Vlatko (she/her) is a Director of Open Source Software Engineering at Cisco, specializing in open software, policy, and governance.
+She is a SIG Docs Co-Chair for Kubernetes and a member of the TODO Group Steering Committee.
 She plays on the fun computer in her spare time.
 Her academic background is in Egyptology and Archaeology; specifically, burial customs across the various kingdoms of Ancient Egypt.
 Ask her about dead stuff.

 I am a Software Engineer specializing in managing Kubernetes clusters across AWS, GCP, and Azure public clouds.
 At Confluent, we run stateful and data-intensive applications such as Kafka and Flink on Kubernetes clusters.